cmayer/MitoGeneExtractor/README.md

 - Mine plastome protein-coding genes (matK or rbcL) from sequencing libraries Successfully tested for
-  * (??)
-Illumina short read libraries
+  * Illumina short read libraries (genomic and transcriptomic)

 - Mine mitochondrial protein-coding genes from transcriptome assemblies.
 While this sometimes works, we recommended to mine these genes from quality trimmed sequencing reads rather than from the assembly of the reads.
 We saw example for which a reconstruction from quality trimmed reads was successful while it failed completely when using the assembly.
 Results might depend on parameters passed to the assembler.

 - Mine/excise protein-coding genes from whole mitochondrial genomes, which is often simpler than referring to the annotation (if one is available at all).

-- Check for **contamination*+ in sequencing libraries.
+- Check for **contamination** in sequencing libraries.
 Contamination is a common problem.
-By searching for COI sequences in taxonomic group, one should obtain COI sequencing reads from the target species as well as from the contaminating species.
+By mining COI sequences from as NGS library, one should obtain COI sequencing reads from the target species as well as from the contaminating species.

 - Off label usage: Mine prokaryotic genes from assemblies.
 (Not tested, but in principle, all genes which can be directly translated into amino acid sequences can be reconstructed with MitoGeneExtractor)

-## List of input sources for which did not work in our tests:
+## List of input sources for which MitoGeneExtractor did not work in our tests:
 - Long reads from MinION, Oxford Nanopore (Tested on a small number of libraries.
 See the supplementary materials of the publication for details.)

 ## Arguments pro MitoGeneExtractor:

 Several tools exist that are able to reconstruct whole or partial mitochondrial genomes from sequencing libraries.
-Most of them extract genes from assemblies.
-We found several examples in which assemblies contained strongly reduced amounts of mitochondrial sequences, in particular in the presence of conflicts sequences in the region of interest, e.g. if Numts are present or if the library contains DNA from different specimen.
+All of them extract genes from assemblies.
+We found several examples in which assemblies contained strongly reduced amounts of mitochondrial sequences, in particular in the presence of conflicting sequences in the region of interest, e.g. if NUMTs are present or if the library contains DNA from different specimen.
 If mitochondrial genes cannot be assembled, assembly based tools cannot find these genes.

 For MGE this means that we recommend to extract protein coding mitochondrial genes from (quality trimmed) reads rather than assemblies if possible.